Natalie-Leaist/Natalie-Leaist.github.io/docs/courses.md

 author_profile: true
 ---

-*Note that courses marked with an asterisk are in progress and will be completed Decemeber 2025.*
+*Note that courses marked with an asterisk are in progress and will be completed December 2025.*

 ## 300 Level Courses